-We have audited the accompanying statements of financial position of D.B.S Satellite Services (1998) Ltd. (hereinafter "the Company") as of December 31, 2013 and 2012 and the related income statements, statements of comprehensive loss, statements of changes in deficit and statements of cash flows, for each of the three years, the last of which ended December 31, 2013.
+We have audited the accompanying statements of financial position of D.B.S.
+Satellite Services (1998) Ltd. (hereinafter "the Company") as of December 31, 2014 and 2013, and the statements of income, statements of comprehensive loss, statements of changes in equity, and statements of cash flows, for each of the three years, in the period ended December 31, 2014.
 These financial statements are the responsibility of the Company's Board of Directors and of its Management.
 Our responsibility is to express an opinion on these financial statements based on our audit.

 We conducted our audit in accordance with generally accepted auditing standards in Israel, including standards prescribed by the Auditors Regulations (Manner of Auditor's Performance) - 1973.
-Such standards require that we plan and perform the audit to obtain reasonable assurance that the financial statements are free of material misstatement.
+Such standards require that we plan and perform the audit to obtain reasonable assurance that financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
-An audit also includes assessing the accounting principles used and significant estimates made by the Board of Directors and by Management of the Company, as well as evaluating the overall financial statement presentation.
+An audit also includes accounting principles used and significant estimates made by the Board of Directors and by Management, as well as evaluating the overall financial statements presentation.
 We believe that our audit provides a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Company as of December 31, 2013 and 2012 and its results of operations, statements of comprehensive loss ,changes in its deficit and its cash flows, for each of the three years, the last of which ended December 31, 2013, in accordance with International Financial Reporting Standards (IFRS) and in accordance with the Securities Regulations (Annual Financial Statements) - 2010.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Company as of December 31, 2014 and 2013, and the results of its operations, changes in its equity, and its cash flows for each of the three years, in the period ended December 31, 2014, in accordance with International Financial Reporting Standards (IFRS) and in accordance with the Securities Regulations (Annual Financial Statements) - 2010.

-Without qualifying our opinion, we draw attention to Note 4 with respect to the financial position of the Company.
+Without qualifying our opinion, we draw attention to the mentioned in Note 4 regarding the Company's financial position.